William J. Dominik: Research

-Dominik has delivered over eightscore lectures and papers, including many invited or commemorative presentations such as a University of Cambridge Faculty of Classics Literature Seminar (2000), an Inaugural Professorial Lecture at the University of Otago (2002), the keynote address at the Federal University of Bahia Inaugural Classics Colloquium (2010), the Third Biennial Constantine Leventis Memorial Lecture at the University of Ibadan (2010), a Royal Society of New Zealand National Identity Symposium Presentation (2011), an Oxford Philological Society lecture (2013), and the Inaugural Seminar at the Federal University of Sergipe Postgraduate Program in History (2016).
+Dominik has delivered (or undertaken to deliver) over eightscore lectures and papers, including invited or commemorative presentations such as a University of Cambridge Faculty of Classics Literature Seminar (2000); an Inaugural Professorial Lecture at the University of Otago (2002); the keynote address at the Federal University of Bahia Inaugural Classics Colloquium (2010); the Third Biennial Constantine Leventis Memorial Lecture at the University of Ibadan (2010); a Royal Society of New Zealand National Identity Symposium Presentation (2011); an Oxford Philological Society lecture (2013); the Inaugural Seminar at the Federal University of Sergipe Postgraduate Program in History (2016); and a keynote speech at the Thirty-fifth Biennial Conference of the Classical Association of South Africa (2025).

-Dominik has received over a couple of hundred individual research fellowships, grants, and awards (including renewals and sponsored visits), such as a Commonwealth Fellowship at the University of Leeds (1997-1998), a South African Human Sciences Research Council Established Researcher Grant (1997-1998), a Visiting Research Fellowship at Clare Hall, Cambridge (2000-2001), an Institute for Advanced Studies in the Humanities Visiting Research Fellowship at the University of Edinburgh (2006-2007), a Visiting Research Centre Associateship at St. John's College, Oxford (2013), a Plumer Visiting Research Fellowship at St. Anne's College, Oxford (2013), and a Foundation for Science and Technology Research Fellowship at the University of Lisbon (2019-2022).
+Dominik has received over a couple of hundred individual research fellowships, grants, and awards (including renewals and sponsored visits), such as a Commonwealth Fellowship at the University of Leeds (1997-1998); a South African Human Sciences Research Council Established Researcher Grant (1997-1998); a Visiting Research Fellowship at Clare Hall, Cambridge (2000-2001); an Institute for Advanced Studies in the Humanities Visiting Research Fellowship at the University of Edinburgh (2006-2007); a Visiting Research Centre Associateship at St. John's College, Oxford (2013); a Plumer Visiting Research Fellowship at St. Anne's College, Oxford (2013); and a Foundation for Science and Technology Research Fellowship at the University of Lisbon (2019-2022).